czernitko/ansible-plugin-lookup_ldap/README.md

   # Password to use for simple binding (anon binding if none)
   # Default: None

+  gssapi:
+    dns_canon: true
+  # Valid only for authentication mechanism "gssapi".
+  # If dns_canon is set to true, then reverse DNS is used to canonicalize
+  # the SASL host name.
+Equivalent to passing '-N' to ldapsearch command.
+  # Default: true

   scope: subtree
   # Scope of queries (one of "base", "onelevel", or "subtree")
   # Default: subtree